The ASRC in Footscray is still open for appointments on Monday to Friday (10am – 5pm) during Melbourne’s circuit breaker

-If you are not already a member of the ASRC Employment Program please contact 03 9326 6066 or click here for more information.
+If you are not yet a member of the ASRC Employment Program, please contact us on 03 9326 6066 or click here for more information.
+Due to high demand, it may take us a week to respond to your query.

 CASEWORK: Information, support and referrals

 If you are new to the ASRC or are a current member you may be able to access a caseworker at the ASRC who can provide you with information, support, advocacy or refer you to other ASRC services and external services in the community.

 Please call 03 9326 6066 between 11am – 3pm on Monday / Tuesday / Thursday / Friday and an ASRC caseworker will provide a call back.
 Please do not come to the centre unless you have phoned first and made an appointment.

 DETENTION RIGHTS ADVOCACY PROGRAM (DRAP)

 The DRAP team is available to support our offshore and onshore detention clients.
 Please whatsapp us on the DRAP phone – (+61) 04 2667 9247 for one of our caseworkers to contact you during business hours.

 For more information about COVID-19 (translated) visit: sbs.com.au/language/coronavirus